WCI-Computer-Science/Tyr/DOCUMENTATION.md

 There are 4 kinds of basic conditional that will be used in this application:
 1. The sum of action points, with at most _m_ points per year, should be in an interval _x_ to _y_
-2. The difference between student grad year and start year should be in an interval _x_ to _y_ 3.
+2. The difference between student grad year and start year should be in an interval _x_ to _y_
+3.
 	a.
 The frequency of a specific action should be in an interval _x_ to _y_
 	b.
 The frequency of _any_ specific action in a specific action type should be in an interval _x_ to _y_
 	c.
 The frequency of _all_ actions in a specific action type should be in an interval _x_ to _y_
 4.
 	a.
 The maximum consecutive years of a specific action should be in an interval _x_ to _y_
 	b.
 The maximum consecutive years of _any_ specific action in a specific action type should be in an interval _x_ to _y_
 	c.
 The maximum consecutive years of _all_ actions in a specific action type should be in an interval _x_ to _y_

-These calculations are facilitated as SQL procedures.
+These calculations are facilitated by SQL procedures.
 Note that there can be multiple specific conditions that fall under one kind, depending on what information is provided.
 See the SQL schema file for specific implementation.

 ### Schematic